Mo-Abdelhameed/Dockerized-Regression-with-auto-sklearn/README.md

 Here are the highlights of this implementation: <br/>

-- A flexible preprocessing pipeline built using **auto-sklearn**.
-Transformations include missing value imputation, categorical encoding, outlier removal and feature scaling. <br/>
+- A flexible preprocessing pipeline built using **Pandas** and **feature-engine**.
+Transformations include missing value imputation, categorical encoding and feature scaling. <br/>
 - **FASTAPI** inference service for online inferences.
   Additionally, the implementation contains the following features:
 - **Data Validation**: Pydantic data validation is used for the schema, training and test files, as well as the inference request data.